Is SCO a registered business?Yes, SCO is a registered business classified as information, referral and support.

 If we already have a surrogate mother can we still use your services?Yes!
 We’d be happy to provide our support services to you and your surrogate mother and assist with your surrogacy arrangement.

 What are the costs associated with surrogacy?Please visit our “Cost of Surrogacy” page for more information.
 There are a lot of variables with surrogacy which can affect the total cost.
-Generally, if you do not have embryos frozen already, we recommend you have at least $60,000 budgeted to do gestational surrogacy in Canada.
+If you have embryos frozen already, we recommend you have at least $60,000 budgeted to do gestational surrogacy in Canada.
+If you have do not have embryos ready, we recommend you have at least $80,000 budgeted to do gestational surrogacy in Canada.
+(Costs are higher for egg donation and international intended parents).

 Do you help international intended parents?Yes!